itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ### 6.1.2 Beam overlap

-Calculating beam overlap within the FDE module involves a two-step process.
+Calculating beam overlap involves a two-step process within the FDE module.

 Firstly, it's necessary to acquire the FDE beam results and  extract the relevant data.